ePages-de/epages-devportal/_posts/2017/2017-12-21-how-to-create-awesome-ui-texts.md

 ## Create your own guidelines

-Taking the time to come up with some guidelines for the UI will help you tremendously.
+Taking the time to come up with some guidelines for UI texts will help you tremendously.
+Once you have established a structure for text types, decide how to apply grammar rules, and how to combine images, and texts.
+This makes creating UI texts a better and faster process.
 Yes, it will take some time in the beginning.
 And yes, you need quite a few people for it, e.g. colleagues from UX and design.
 BUT after this initial step, the guideline will simplify your wording tasks every single time.
-Once you have established a structure for text types, decide how to apply grammar rules, and how to combine images, and texts.
-This makes creating UI texts a better and faster process.
 Additionally, your texts will be consistent and coherent.

 ## Be aware that you might need to do QA